Easy to make, and ready in just two minutes, my vegan fish sauce delivers the essential umami-bomb that's central to Thai cooking.

 - Feel free to sub dried wakame instead of nori: you'll want 5-10g.

 - I used to use a Krups F203 coffee grinder to grind my nori before adding it to my old blender, which wasn't very powerful.
 It worked well but the fish sauce did need to be strained.
 Now I have my VAC2 and Evolve blenders, I just chuck everything in at the same time, and it does the job beautifully, leaving almost no bits to have to filter!

-- Don’t use reduced salt soy sauce or tamari – one of the functions of fish sauce is to add salt to a dish.
+- You don't want to use reduced salt soy sauce or tamari – one of the functions of fish sauce is to add salt to a dish.
 Think of fish sauce and chilli as Thai salt and pepper!

-Check out some more vegan Thai recipes while you’re here!
+Check out these Thai recipes while you're here!